e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 @#$politics_culture$#@
 ### Politics & Culture

-Company culture is a hyper-covered topic, so you would think that it is a solved problem and even a supporting solution to all companies out there.
+Company culture is such a hyper-covered topic, you would think that it is a solved problem with a plethora of supporting solutions to all companies out there.
 Yet if you ask employees honestly what their take of it is, most will tell you that it either has no impact on them or that it's one of these corporate propaganda that they've come to learn to live with.

 Culture was never about brainwashing employees into the next level of obedience or compliance.
-It was about creating a sense of engagement so people would give a shit about the common goal of the team/company.
+It is about creating a sense of engagement so people would give a shit about the common goal of the team/company.

+It is about defining, cultivating and protecting a winning mindset.
+A mindset that is a reference frame on what's normal/abnormal, acceptable/unacceptable.
+It creates an incredible fluidity when dealing with all sorts of questions and problems, that get resolved instantaneously because it's so inconceivable that it could be any other way, removing the need for lengthy debates over everything.

 A common mistake is that culture is expected to be built out of values that often end up on motivational posters around the company.
-Values are good to have, but if they read like they came out of a marvel comic book or that they only apply when convenient, you will destroy the whole idea and everything you built on top of it.
+Values are good to have - they help clarify the definition of the culture -, but if they read like they came out of a marvel comic book or that they only apply when convenient, you will destroy the whole idea and everything you built on top of it.

-You can't create a culture out of simple words and a few pep talks, but the recipe of success isn't much harder though.
+You can't create a culture out of simple words and a few pep talks, but the recipe of success here isn't much harder though.

 **You build a culture by walking the talk.**

+It's less about catchy phrasing, a lot more about walking the talk and filtering in those who do rather than trying to convert everyone to it.

+You have to embody the culture you want to develop, select the people who follow it on the principle level and push out those who don't.

 The values you preach need to be reinforced on a daily basis through actions.
-You can even verbally, or write down the connection between a decision/action and the value behind it.
+You can express verbally, or write down the connection between a decision/action and the value behind it - this will help people understand it:
-You would say things like "Best answers wins, so let's hear it from everyone here.".
+You would say things like "Best answers wins, so let's hear it from everyone here." - But it's in no way necessary if the team lives the culture naturally.

 You act and apply to everyone (including yourself) the same scrutiny that you expect to others.
 You admit the wrong, you protect the moral high ground from anyone - including the founders.
+This is what I call intellectual honesty.
-When you admit the wrong, you do it with sincerity and a sense of accountability.
+When you admit the wrong, you do it with sincerity and true accountability.
 It's so easy to brush off this part when there is no one above you in the organization.

+It's also very easy to admit a wrong, change nothing and leave with a feeling that you did the right thing.
+So be aware.

 The culture belong to the company, not the founders, not the execs.
 You act as an agent of the company.
 You create this third person barrier, so that you belong with the same group that has to live by the same rules.
+But it is true, that the higher the individual in the ladder, the more important it is for them to embody the culture.
+That is simply because those with the highest influence, must be the best examples of the culture.

 Unfortunately, so many leaders forget that actions speak louder than words, and they commonly destroy their culture with their behaviour or the behaviour they allow to happen.
+In the best of cases, they will do the opposite of what they say.

-A behaviour that is commonly (and easily) driven by politics.
+A behaviour that is commonly (and easily) driven by politics backed by personal insecurities, anxieties or fears.

-Politics isn't mysterious, it's this mediocre social engineering practice that you just can't shake off after high school.
+Politics isn't mysterious, it's a mediocre social engineering practice that you just can't shake off after high school.

-Yet, it's very important to appreciate its impact and who are those who thrive in a political environment as they are the most dangerous characters there is.
+Yet, it's very important to appreciate its impact and those who thrive in a political environment as they are the most dangerous characters there is.
 They use actively and aggressively, any and all social ways to advance their profile at any and all costs to others.

 They will build fake relationships with key people, spin and twist appearances, set traps to sabotage others and make themselves shine.
 The list goes on.